Rural Law Fellow

 What are you looking to do after graduation, and how has Maine Law helped to facilitate that goal?

 I’m looking forward to helping people solve their problems – whatever they may be.
-I know for sure that I’d like to get out of Portland after law school, and I feel incredibly lucky to have been made one of the Inaugural Rural Practice Fellows for that very reason.
-Maine is largely a rural state once you leave the greater Portland area, and the Rural Practice Fellowship is doing a great job of showing law students like myself what life is really like if they want to practice in a smaller law firm in a rural community.
-In just a ten week fellowship placement, I learned countless lessons and skills that I will carry with me throughout my legal career, and I can directly link those skills back to the Rural Practice Fellowship at Maine Law.
+I know for sure that I’d like to get out of Portland after law school, and I feel incredibly lucky to have been made one of the Inaugural Rural Law Fellows for that very reason.
+Maine is largely a rural state once you leave the greater Portland area, and the Rural Law Fellowship is doing a great job of showing law students like myself what life is really like if they want to practice in a smaller law firm in a rural community.
+In just a ten week fellowship placement, I learned countless lessons and skills that I will carry with me throughout my legal career, and I can directly link those skills back to the Rural Law Fellowship at Maine Law.
 I’m glad I chose a school that focuses on experiential learning, externships, and fellowships that are helping to teach me the practical skills that you simply can’t learn by sitting in a classroom.

 Are you involved in extracurricular activities, either on or off campus?
 What are they?